epsilon537/boxlambda/docs/components_litedram.md

 - The *PHY layer*, *Electrical* and *Core* sections I left exactly as-is in the given Arty example.
 - In the *General* section, I set *cpu* to *None*.
 BoxLambda already has a CPU.
 We don't need LiteX to generate one.
 - In the *Frequency* section, I set *sys_clk_freq* to 50MHz.
-50MHz has been the system clock frequency in the previous BoxLambda test builds as well.
-Also, I haven't been able to close timing at 100MHz.
+The generated core will also provide a double-rate 100MHz clock next to this 50MHz clock.
 - In the *User Ports* section, I specified two 32-bit Wishbone ports.
 In the [BoxLambda Architecture Diagram](architecture.md#the-arty-a7-configuration), you'll see that BoxLambda has two system buses.
 The memory controller is hooked up to both.

 I generate two LiteDRAM core variants from this configuration: